alexrutar/goofspiel-simulator/README.md

 ## Goofspiel Strategies
 In this implementation, strategies are rules which are implemented as below.
 For each pair of strategies, a series of `n` games are played, where `n` is an unknown horizon (but usually set to 100).
-Strategies are allowed to maintain state between games of a series, but are always re-initialized at the end of the game.
+Strategies are allowed to maintain state between games of a series, but a new instance will be created for every series.

 Any strategy class should be a subclass of the model below:
 ~~~python